spencerwooo/substats/README.md

 ### Single query

 You can make a single query to request your RSS subscribers on Feedly.
-(Inoreader support is coming!)

 ```http
 GET /?source=feedly&queryKey=https://blog.spencerwoo.com/posts/index.xml